Zig-Zag32/CPSC-415-01-Project/README.md

     - With CRUD operations for the recipe book.

 - [ ] MS 3: Recipe recommender(Jeff*).
-    - Calling the `read` database methods from MS 1 to access ingredients inventory data.
+    - Calling the `read` methods from MS 1 to access ingredients inventory data.
     - Generates Recipe based on ingredients inventory data, powered by LLM llama 2 or Chat GPT 3.5-turbo.
     - Generates a random recipe based on the list of missing materials using [Spoonacular API-Get Random Recipes](https://spoonacular.com/food-api/docs#Get-Random-Recipes)

 - [ ] MS 4: Shopping list generator(Jeff*).
-    - Calling the `read` database methods from MS 2 to find out what ingredients we need for cooking certain recipe.
+    - Calling the `read` methods from MS 2 to find out what ingredients we need for cooking certain recipe.
-    - Calling the `read` database methods from MS 1 to find our what ingredients we already have.
+    - Calling the `read` methods from MS 1 to find our what ingredients we already have.
     - Required ingredients - Ingredients in stock = List of missing materials.
     - Generates a shopping list based on the list of missing materials using [Spoonacular API-Compute Shopping List](https://spoonacular.com/food-api/docs#Compute-Shopping-List)

-- [ ] MS 5: Swagger Interface
+- [ ] MS 5: Swagger Interface(George*).
     - MS 5 is a microservice that integrates functionalities from Microservices 1, 2, 3, and 4, providing a unified set of APIs in Swagger UI.
     - MS 5 is able to call the Ghost API (internal API) to post blogs based on recommended recipes.

+- [ ] Ghost.
+    -
+    - Step 1: APIs of MS 3 are called by MS 5.
+    - Step 2: MS 3 gets stored food information from MS1 and sends it to Chat GPT 3.5-turbo with a prompt.
+    - Step 3: Chat GPT 3.5 sends a JSON response(a recipe).
+    - Step 3: MS 3 sends back a JSON response to MS 5.
+    - Step 4: MS 5 calls Ghost API and sends the JSON response to it.
+    - Step 5: Ghost posts a blog based on MS 3's JSON response on http://34.49.160.195/.

 Component Diagram: